The Wahoo Kickr is quiet, easy, accurate and simple - a real complement to anyone's indoor trainer setup

 Quiet in use

 The latest iteration of the Wahoo Kickr has been around a while already, first being launched in 2018, but with solid construction and regular firmware updates, it remains one of the best turbo trainers available today, and many early buyers report that the Kickr is built to stand the test of time.
 At £999.99 / US$1199.99 / AU$1699.95 / €1199.99, there are plenty of alternatives out there that undercut the price, even Wahoo's own Kickr Core shaves £300 off the cost.
 The Kickr is never going to win the prize of the cheapest Zwift setup, but what is it that makes the almost-thousand-pound smart turbo trainer worthy of your credit card's three-digit security number?

 Here we'll focus on the Kickr 2018.
 Updates over the former Kickr were more evolution than revolution.
 These included a larger flywheel (12lb increased to 16lb) and refined power management, meaning should you stop pedalling while mid-interval in erg-mode, you don't need to do a standing track start in order to get the trainer moving again.

-The Kickr communicates via both ANT+ & Bluetooth Smart, and the software compatibility list is so long that you're generally safe to assume that, whatever app you're considering using for your indoor training sessions, the Wahoo Kickr will support it.
+The Kickr communicates via both ANT+ & Bluetooth Smart, and the software compatibility list is so long that you're generally safe to assume that, whatever app you're considering using for your indoor cycling needs, the Wahoo Kickr will support it.

 Two key features, in our opinion, are the simple set up and the power responsiveness.
 The Wahoo app has an intuitive set-up process for all of its products, and once the Kickr was paired, it wasn't long before I was pedalling away.